MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.55.md

 (vi) We prohibit use of any containers (jugs, bottles) as floats.

 (vii) Anglers may fish after legal sunset from a boat (during boating season) in the Cumberland Pool, except in the sanctuary zones.
-Anglers may fish after legal sunset at the headquarters area, Sandy Creek Bridge, Murray 23, and Nida Point.
+Anglers may fish after legal sunset at the headquarters boat ramp area, Goose Pen Pond, Sandy Creek Bridge, Murray 23, and Nida Point.

-(viii) We prohibit bow fishing.
+(viii) We allow bowfishing in Pennington Creek and the Washita River during daylight hours.

-(ix) We prohibit take of fish by use of hands (noodling).
+(ix) We prohibit the take of fish by use of hands (noodling).

-(x) We prohibit take of frog, turtle, or mussel (see § 27.21 of this chapter).
+(x) We prohibit the take of frog, turtle, or mussel (see § 27.21 of this chapter).

 (h) *Tishomingo Wildlife Management Unit* - (1) *Migratory game bird hunting.* We allow hunting of mourning dove and waterfowl on the Tishomingo Wildlife Management Unit of Tishomingo National Wildlife Refuge.